Learn how to manage your Product catalog in a Project.

 - To revert or publish all changes on the page, click Revert all or Publish all and confirm the action.

-- To revert or publish all changes to a Product, click Revert or Publish.
+- To revert or publish all changes to a single Product, click Revert or Publish.
 If one or more fields are edited or reverted, save your changes before reverting or publishing the changes.

 - To revert individual changes, click Revert to published.